Towards Data Auctions with Externalities: Introduction

 The most relevant line of work in the auction literature studies the question of designing auctions in the presence of externalities.
 The survey \cite{JM06} provides a useful reference.
 Optimal single-item auctions with additive allocative externalities among bidders were studied in \cite{JMS96,JMS99}.
-They consider the same multidimensional, interdependent valuation setting as the one presented here, and in this paper, we build on their characterizations of truthful and individually rational mechanisms to derive optimal and efficient mechanisms in the setting of digital goods auctions.
-As stated in the introduction, we establish these results by exploiting the free replicability of data; we do not require making the restrictive symmetry assumptions made in \cite{JMS99}, which essentially reduces the problem to a setting with a single-dimensional bidding structure.
+They consider the same multidimensional, interdependent valuation setting as the one presented here, and provide characterizations of truthful and individually rational mechanisms.
+However, in order to solve revenue maximization under the information structure setting of known incoming externalities (defined in Section \ref{sec:firm_private_type}), \cite{JMS99} impose restrictive symmetry assumptions which effectively reduce the problem to one with a single-dimensional bidding structure.
+In this paper, we provide a hardness result for the general revenue maximization problem and provide two additional conditions which each yield sensible, yet tractable solutions.

-Many papers consider a similar additive model, but often assume that externality parameters are public \cite{AC08,B13} or do not depend on the identity of the competitor {\cite{BDP17}}, essentially reducing the auction to the single dimensional setting.
+Many papers consider a similar additive model, but often assume that externality parameters are public \citep{AC08,B13} or do not depend on the identity of the competitor {\citep{BDP17}}, effectively reducing the auction to the single dimensional setting.
 Closest to our work is \cite{DP11} which extended the setting of \cite{JMS96} to the situation where $K$ copies of the same indivisible item are being sold.
 However, their focus was on quantifying the effect of changing the parameter $K$.
 Finally, \cite{HIMM13,ZWWB18} consider single-dimensional non-additive models of externalities yielding tractable auctions.